wassup-chicken/ecomm/README.md

 - created basic template
 - need to set up proto and spin up grpc server
 - signed up buf registry to maintain proto files

+## Day 4 - 10/25/2025

+- Containerized gateway using docker file
+- Should multi-stage this to make it lean